Lack of maintenance and construction safety management are some of the biggest equipment maintenance challenges that can arise at a construction site.

 These maintenance practices are crucial for proper preventative maintenance, which can enhance the yield of up to 30-40% savings for maintenance and repair tasks.

-Clue is a great construction equipment management software that allows project managers to easily create maintenance work orders and flexible inspection reminders to help them keep up with their maintenance activities.
+Clue is a great construction equipment maintenance software that allows project managers to easily create maintenance work orders and flexible inspection reminders to help them keep up with their maintenance activities.

 When getting on or off equipment, always ensure you have two hands and one foot or one hand and two feet in contact with it.
 Keep your hands free for a secure grip while maintaining three points of contact.